stlim0730/wordtori/README.md

 python3 manage.py collectstatic
 ```

-If you want to simply reload the server to apply changes you don't see on the browser, run the shorcut below.
+If you want to reload the server to apply changes in Django code, run the shorcut below.

 ```
 touch reload.ini